 A variety of high quality, usable and accessible open space contributes to an active public realm and successful building design.
-A combination of Private Open Space, such as balconies and patios, and Common Open Space, such as shared courtyards, gardens, and pools as well as indoor community rooms and gyms, serve a range of purposes, including spaces for relaxation and community gathering for residents, employees, and visitors within an urban setting.
+A combination of Private, Common, and Public Open Space serves a range of purposes, including spaces for relaxation and community gathering for residents, employees, and visitors within an urban setting.
 Open spaces either on the ground floor or on upper level stories, correlated to the building use and size, can also help to break up building massing creating effective site and building design.